airbus-seclab/c-compiler-security/README.md

 Finally, use [`scan-build`](./clang_compilation.md#code-analysis) to spot potential issues.

-In addition, you can build production code with `-fsanitize=integer -fsanitize-minimal-runtime -fsanitize-no-recover` to catch integer overflows.
+In addition, you can build production code with `-fsanitize=integer -fsanitize-minimal-runtime -fno-sanitize-recover` to catch integer overflows.

 ## Microsoft Visual Studio 2019 TL;DR